-If you are arriving in the middle of the night or very early in the morning, public transit access is limited because the subway doesn’t run between 1:30 a.m. and 6:00 a.m.
-To get to downtown Toronto during these times, you can take the 300A Bloor-Danforth bus from the airport, which provides overnight service along Bloor Street and Danforth Avenue.
-We suggest taking the bus to Bloor and Yonge (which is minutes away from campus) and catching a taxi from there to your final destination.
+If you are arriving late at night or early in the morning, public transit is limited.
+To get to downtown Toronto take the 300A Bloor-Danforth bus from the airport, which provides overnight service along Bloor Street and Danforth Avenue.
+Consider taking the bus to Bloor and Yonge (which is minutes away from campus) and catching a taxi from there to your final destination.
 To reach mid-town Toronto, take the 307 Eglinton West bus, which provides overnight service to Yonge Street and Eglinton Avenue.
 From this intersection, you will be able to catch a taxi to your final destination.

-If you decide to rent a car at Pearson International Airport and drive to campus:
+If you rent a car at Pearson International Airport and drive to campus:

-- Follow the airport signs that direct you to highway 401.
+- Follow the airport signs to highway 401.